If your child has additional support needs, this guide will give you an idea of what to expect.

 The DHT and Moira helped Amy work out a plan to try and boost her experience, and to look at training programmes which could lead on to a Modern Apprenticeship.

-Amy also had an aptitude for catering, so this is another option which was incorporated into the plan as a possible back-up.
+Amy also had an aptitude for catering, so this became an alternative option which was incorporated into the plan as a possible back-up.

 There are lots of helpful guides available online for parents and carers.